nathanieldchu/ubuild_CCF/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: a whole new cheese
+  headline: a whole new <strong>cheese</strong>
   content: A <strong>new kind of cheese is coming</strong>.
-It's made from sustainable
+No imitation, no compromise.
-    plants.
+    It's made from plants.
 It's creamy and melty.
 Above all, <em>it tastes damn good</em>.
   media:
     image: "/uploads/2019/06/07/IMG_1428.jpg"
     alt_text: cheese forward